nicksherefkin/ns.markdown.cv/index.md

 ## Working Papers <!--- Publications and working papers --->

+Sherefkin, Nick.
+"The Consequences of Playfulness for the Size and Performance of Competitive Communities"

-Brandtner, Christof and Nick Sherefkin.
+Brandtner, Christof and __Nick Sherefkin__.
 "Worthy of Support: Moral Failure and Audience Demand for Civic Action."

-Sherefkin, Nick.
-"From Table Interactions to Cultural Innovation: How Bluffing, Racing and Other Social Behaviors Have Changed Across 38 Years of Board Game Publishing"

-Sherefkin, Nick.
-"Playfulness in Markets and Organizations."
+## Professional experience

 ### Teaching
-`2018-22`
+`2023-24`
+__Lead Instructor__, Stanford University, Stanford, CA

+SOC 130D: Games, Competition, and Play

+`2018-24`
 __Teaching Assistant__, Stanford University, Stanford, CA

+SOC 149: The Urban Underclass; Instructor: Michael Rosenfeld

 SOC 002: Self and Society; Instructor: Alia Crum and Robb Willer (x2)